-^f Prior to the commencement of the erection of an interlocking system there should be filed with the secretary of the commission. for approval of or amendment by the consulting engineer, a complete plan, in duplicate, showing the location of all main tracks, sidings, switches, cross-overs. spur tracks, buildings and other obstructions to the view at or in the vicinity of the crossing or junction to be protected; also showing the proposed location of all switch points, signals, locks, detector bars, towers, etc.-the same to be fixed by measurements indicated by plain figures, or by a plan drawn to a scale of not less than 50 feet nor more than 100 feet to one inch.
+Request for approval of system there should be filed with the secretary of the commission, for approval of or amendment by the consulting engineer, a complete plan, in duplicate, showing the location of all main tracks. sidings, switches, cross-overs, spur tracks, buildings and other obstructions to the view at or in the vicinity of the crossing or junction to be protected; also showing the proposed location of all switch points, signals, locks, detector bars, towers, etc.-the same to be fixed by measurements indicated by plain figures, or by a plan drawn to a scale of not less than 50 feet nor more than 100 feet, to one inch.